jaerrib/maerstanas/rules/terms.md

 *plural* stánas

-"stone", the game is literally played with stones
+"stone", the game is literally played with stones of different colors

 ## tæfl

-"board", used for playing Mǽrstánas similar to Hnefetafl
+"board", used for playing Mǽrstánas similar to the one used in the game of Hnefetafl

 ## Þorn**